tskit-dev/tutorials/what_is.md

 This approach scales effectively to millions of genomes and chromosomes of hundreds of megabases in length.
 The ability to deal with huge datasets comes down to one key feature of genomic data: adjacent trees along a chromosome are highly correlated, that is, they *share structure*.
-In our example, this becomes evident if we highlight the branches, or "edges" in tree sequence terminology, that remain unchanged between the first and the second tree.
+In our example this becomes evident if we highlight the branches ("edges" in tree sequence terminology) that remain unchanged between the first and the second tree.

 ```{code-cell}